What is the difference between calculated column and measure in Power BI

 Calculated Column in Power BI

-To create a column in the Power BI desktop, click on New column like below:
+To create a column in the Power BI desktop, click on the New column like below:

 difference between calculated column and measure in Power BI

-Then you can write a DAX expressions like below:
+Then you can write a DAX expression like below:

 Total Cost = Sales[Price]*Sales[Quantity]